 'Art in Heaven'

-In its 13th year, this competition has attracted over 320,000 participants (averaging 20,000 per year!) since 2004, with 2,000 entries being sent in to NATRE each year for judging.
+The Art in Heaven competition started in 2004 and has been held every year since!
+Over 340,000 participants (averaging 20,000 per year!) have been sent in to NATRE for judging.
 Hundreds of UK schools get involved, and we get entries coming from as far afield as Cyprus and Australia, Indonesia and South Africa.

 The annual competition starts at the beginning of every school year and runs through to 31 July, in order to enable teachers to incorporate the art competition into their RE lessons.
 Many schools have an ‘Art in Heaven’ unit of work, or a special learning RE/arts week.